 Abstract

-If you've ever been shot with a rubber band then you know it has energy in it, enough energy to smack you in the arm and cause a sting!
-How can the energy of a rubber band be put to work?
+If you have ever been shot with a rubber band then you know it has energy in it, enough energy to smack you in the arm and cause a sting!
+But just how much energy does a rubber band have?
 In this experiment you will find out how the stretching of a rubber band affects the amount of energy that springs out of it.

 Objective